-The CSRD amended and significantly expanded the prior EU requirements for sustainability reporting - both in terms of the number of companies in scope and the nature of the sustainability reporting.
-It is estimated that the scope extended from less than 12,000 to nearly 50,000 companies just in the EU.
+The CSRD, as adopted, amended and significantly expanded the prior EU requirements for sustainability reporting - both in terms of the number of companies in scope and the nature of the sustainability reporting.
+It is estimated that the scope extended from fewer than 12,000 to nearly 50,000 companies just in the EU.

-The European Commission (EC) originally proposed the CSRD in April 2021.
-After various counter-proposals, the European legislative bodies reached agreement on the CSRD, and it was adopted by the European Parliament and Council of the EU in November 2022.
+The EC originally proposed the CSRD in April 2021.
+After various counter-proposals, the European legislative bodies reached agreement on the CSRD, and it was adopted by the European Parliament (EP) and the Council of the EU (Council) in November 2022.
 The CSRD entered into force on January 5, 2023.
-After this date, an 18-month period started for the CSRD to be transposed into the law of each Member State.
-Many Member States did not meet this deadline and the implications of this delayed transposition remain to be seen.
+After this date, the Member States were provided an 18-month period for the CSRD to be transposed into their respective national law.
+Some Member States did not meet this deadline (see CSRD transposition).

 One of the provisions in the CSRD requires companies in scope to report sustainability information based on ESRS.
 The first set of ESRS (referred to as 'full ESRS') were drafted by the European Financial Reporting Advisory Group (EFRAG), adopted by the EC in July 2023 and published as an EU Delegated Act in the Official Journal of the EU in December 2023.
 They are effective for reporting starting January 1, 2024.
 To learn more about ESRS, read our handbook, ESRS Foundations.
-There will be separate standards for reporting when an ultimate non-EU parent company is in the scope of the CSRD, and public consultation on an exposure draft is expected by early 2025.
+There will be separate reporting requirements for reporting when an ultimate non-EU parent company is in the scope of the CSRD.

-The CSRD is just one component of a number of sustainability-related regulations under the European Green Deal that include reporting obligations - e.g. EU Taxonomy disclosures.
+The CSRD is just one component of a number of sustainability-related legislative acts supporting the European Green Deal that include reporting obligations - e.g. EU Taxonomy disclosures.
 For additional information, see Resources.